 You get what you pay for – a cheap looking plastic bottle.
 At £8.99, I can’t really complain.
 I like the fact that it’s translucent so you can see how much product is left, though saying that, you get vision on the separation of product when it’s settled and it’s not the most appealing.
 I also consider it to be a travel-friendly size due to its slimness.

-The full-size All Nighter packaging is a lot more bulky, but they do have a travel size option which is super handy.
+The full-size Urban Decay All Nighter packaging is a lot more bulky, but they do have a travel size option which is super handy.
 It’s not see-through, which makes it a tad harder to gauge how much is left, but if you like to stock up on backups of products you love way in advance like me, that’s not an issue.
 The design is really sleek and definitely looks/feels more high end than the L’Oreal bottle.
-The material (I don’t actually know what it’s called…) means it will get grubby quite easily, but it’s so satisfying to touch.
+The material will get grubby quite easily, but it’s so satisfying to touch.
 I love everything about the design – material, font, colours, everything.
 Not sure why there are two lids though…

-As mentioned above, the spray is extremely fine, flawless and gentle.
+As mentioned above, the spray is quite fine and very gentle.
 It’s easy to get an even spread, and less is really more!

 This isn’t a mattifying spray, so it’s great for anyone wanting a dewy look without any greasiness.
 My makeup no longer slides straight off when the weather gets hot; it does a pretty good job at lasting the whole day.
 With a decent primer, everything stays right where it is.
 Although I have a drier skin type and experience a more dewy finish, this product claims to be suitable for all skin types – even oily.

-At £23.50, there is a considerable difference between the Urban Decay price and the £8.99 L’Oreal price, but I think this is 100% justifiable.
+At £23.50, there is a considerable difference between the price of the Urban Decay All Nighter and the £8.99 L’Oreal Infallible Fixing Mist, but I think this is 100% justifiable.
 Although one is mattifying and the other has a more dewy finish, in trying the two I have definitely learnt the importance of a good pump that will give a fine, even spritz.
 Perhaps the L’Oreal product could be transferred into a bottle with a better pump, but I feel like this is a completely extra, unnecessary step.
 Products are bought to be used as they come, I don’t wanna faff!

-Urban Decay gets a 4.5/5 from me – just short of full marks because if I use too much, it can look greasy quite quickly (though this is easy enough to avoid), and it smells like McDonalds lettuce…..
+The Urban Decay All Nighter gets a 4.5/5 from me – just short of full marks because if I use too much, it can look greasy quite quickly (though this is easy enough to avoid), and it smells like McDonalds lettuce…..